Hamoudi97/dynamic-blog-website/README.md

 # dynamic-blog-website
-Assignment 3: Build a Dynamic Blog Website Using Git and GitHub
+Building a Dynamic Blog Website Using Git and GitHub

 This is a dynamic blog website.
 It will allow the user to view their homepage, that displays a list of blog posts,a page to create new posts, and the ability to edit or delete existing posts.